 City of Falls Church: Every Acre Counts in an Urban Area

-The Trust holds one conservation easement in the City of Falls Church: the Scout House and its surrounding open space.
+The Trust holds one conservation easement in the City of Falls Church: the Scout Building and its surrounding open space.
 It protects a community landmark built in 1941 that was used by local scout and neighborhood groups.
 The property borders a stream and is adjacent to a neighborhood park, and includes a trail that links to the Washington & Old Dominion Trail just a few blocks away.

 A River Buffer in the City of Fredericksburg Protects Downstream Communities

-The Trust holds one conservation easement in the City of Fredericksburg, a nearly 3-acre parcel owned by ExxonMobil on the Rappahannock River.
+The Trust holds one conservation easement in the City of Fredericksburg, a nearly 3-acre parcel donated by ExxonMobil on the Rappahannock River.
 By permanently preserving scenic tree canopy and providing a buffer along the river, this conservation easement helps to prevent harmful pollutants from reaching the river, and ultimately, the drinking water of neighboring communities.
 This connection to water quality is a significant benefit of land conservation.

 In each of these cities as well as across the region, the Trust welcomes the opportunity to speak with landowners about protecting important lands and to connect more fully with the community.